learn-co-students/SENG-LIVE-092021/phase-4/03-client-server-comm-2/marketplace/README.md

 end
 ```

-#### User can delete their account
+#### User can delete their account if the account belongs to the logged in user

 1. What HTTP verb will be used?
-2. What will the path look like?
+2. What will the path look like? '/users/:id'
 3. What is the controller action?
 4. Are there any dependencies to be concerned about upon destroying this resource?